We’ve been asked all sorts of things over the years, so here’s our Luton Van FAQs page covering some of our most frequently asked questions.

 A Luton van is a Category B vehicle.

-A 3.5 tonne Luton box van is a PLG (Private/Light Goods) vehicle which you can legally drive with a normal car licence with category b entitlement.
+A 3.5 tonne Luton box van is a PLG (Private/Light Goods) vehicle that you can legally drive with a normal car licence with category b entitlement.

 How Much Does It Cost To Hire A Luton Van?